Guohao-Liu/PBR_freshwater/README.md

 ## Citation

-If you use this repository, please cite the associated manuscript and the original data sources listed above.
+The associated manuscript is currently submitted.
+Citation and DOI details are pending.